 The Principle versus the Practical

-Dozens of books over the last twenty years have condemned capitalism for its threat to democratic institutions, and the Republican Party for its advocacy of capitalism; but Democracy Inc. by the late Sheldon Wolin, a former political-scientist at Princeton University, stands out for its moral disdain toward American capitalism and its contempt for capitalist greed, sexism, and racial prejudice.
-His denunciation, in such personal terms, may remind readers of an evangelical church minister railing at bar-owners or at the noisy drunks who live next-door to him.
-Wolin expresses the same bitterness and disdain.
+Dozens of books over the last twenty years have condemned capitalism for its threat to democratic institutions, and the Republican Party for its advocacy of capitalism; but Democracy Inc. by the late Sheldon Wolin, a former political-scientist at Princeton University, stands out for its moral disdain toward American capitalism and its contempt for capitalist greed as the concomitant to sexism and racial prejudice.
+His denunciation, in such personal terms, may remind readers of an evangelical church minister railing at bar-owners or at noisy drunks.
+Wolin expresses the same moralistic bitterness and disdain.

 Left-wing Democrats treat Democracy Inc. as a kind of religious dogma.
 It supplies believers with talking points and faith-enforcement.
 At the same time, Wolin dooms governmental functionality by insisting on humanitarian principles over the needs of the human-animal, to whom he has pledged his support.
 He has helped to keep left-wing principles alive, especially among young, white voters who feel guilt about their race and wealth.
 Someone had to keep the principles alive, after the fall of the Berlin Wall and the collapse of the Soviet Union left them in disrepute.

 Left-wing humanitarianism rose from ashes like the mythological Phoenix, its talking-points intact.
 Bernie Sanders justifies the humanitarian intentions for true-believers, no matter that they do not work in practice—do not work, that is to say, voluntarily.
 The government can force a population to go along and follow the rules, so that the results go according to plan; but they do not work except under compulsory conditions.
 Better expressed, they work but do not succeed because they do not harmonize with human orientation.